hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_credential_user_assigned_managed_identity.html.markdown

 * `identity_id` - (Required) The Resouce ID of an existing User Assigned Managed Identity.
 This can be changed without recreating the resource.

-~> **Note:** The User Assigned Managed Identity must also be assigned to the parent Data Factory.
-Attempting to create a Credentials resource without first doing this will result in an Azure API error.
+~> **Note:** Attempting to create a credentials resource without first assigning the identity to the parent Data Factory will result in an Azure API error.

 * `annotations` - (Optional) List of tags that can be used for describing the Data Factory Dataset.